 Cooking and preparing grilled meat properly is very important as undercooked meat (especially pork and chicken) can lead to food poisoning, unfortunately, food poisoning may be nasty in some cases.

 Cases of food poisoning are more common than you might think, in fact every year, almost 76 million Americans suffer from cases of food poisoning ranging from mild to fatal.

 The most common food that causes food poisoning is meat, poultry, and animal products.

 Food poisoning is mostly caused by bacteria such as E. coli and other microorganisms such as salmonella that are regularly present in meat products like chicken and beef.

-When we cook food with the right temperatures, these micro-organisms are generally killed, however, improperly cooked food means that they are not killed and that is where the problem starts.
+When we cook food at the right temperatures, these micro-organisms are killed, however, improperly cooked food means that they are not killed and that is where the problem starts.

 Always keep raw food away from other foods such as fish, fruits and vegetables, this helps prevent cross contamination between foods.

-Store raw meat in the refrigerator until you are ready to grill, 20 minutes before grilling take out of refrigerator and to allow to cool down to room temperature.
+Store raw meat in the refrigerator until you are ready to grill, twenty minutes before grilling take out of refrigerator and to allow to cool down to room temperature.

 Microwave the meat for two minutes and then pat the meat dry so there’s less juice to drip into the grill.

 Instead of instantly maintaining a high temperature, cook the meat for a longer time at a lower temperature.
 Flip the meat every minute.